An inside view of a large manufacturing plant

 Year-End Physical Inventory

-As the end of the calendar year quickly approaches, one thing on all your minds is year-end physical inventory.
-This can be a major undertaking and disruption for some businesses, however, with the right planning and implementation of the proper procedures, many headaches can be avoided.
-While most businesses have inventory management software, a year-end physical count is important to detect shrinkage and to identify any weaknesses in your inventory management.
+As the end of the calendar year quickly approaches, many manufacturers are preparing for their year-end physical inventory, which can be a significant undertaking and disruption.
+However, with proper planning and implementation of the right procedures, many headaches can be avoided.
+While most businesses have inventory management software, a year-end physical count is essential to detect shrinkage and identify any weaknesses in your inventory management.
+Here are a few considerations to ensure a successful year-end physical.

 Plan Ahead

-Having a successful year-end physical inventory will rely on planning and involvement of various levels of management.
-It is important that the accounting department and facilities department work together to devise a written plan.
-The employees performing the count should be provided with the instructions prior to the physical inventory date to ensure everyone understands the plan.
-During the physical inventory, your facility should be shut down with no production; therefore, careful consideration should be made in selecting your count date and how many days will be required.
-A walkthrough of the facility prior to performing the count should also be scheduled to ensure the areas are clean and organized.
-Items that are identical should be moved to the same location or, at least, identified to ensure an accurate grand total.
-If your inventory has volume conversions for items in bulk, the procedures for measuring those items should be relayed to the employees to ensure consistency.
+A successful year-end physical inventory will rely on planning and involving various levels of management.
+It is important that your accounting and facilities departments work together to create a written plan.
+The employees performing the count should receive their instructions before the physical inventory date to ensure everyone understands the plan.
+During the physical inventory, your facility should be shut down with no production.
+Therefore, careful consideration should be given to selecting your count date and determining how many days will be required.
+A walkthrough of the facility should also be scheduled before the count to ensure the areas are clean and organized.
+Items that are identical should be moved to the same location or at least identified to ensure an accurate grand total.
+If your inventory has volume conversions for items in bulk, the procedures for measuring those items should be communicated to the employees to ensure consistency.

-It may be beneficial to divide your facility into various sections and assign a team of employees to each section.
-An inventory clerk should be made accountable to distribute, collect and track inventory count sheets and tags throughout the physical inventory.
+It may be beneficial to divide your facility into different sections and assign a team of employees to each section.
+You should appoint an inventory clerk who will be responsible for distributing, collecting and tracking inventory count sheets and tags throughout the physical inventory process.

-In order to save time on the day of the physical inventory, a pre-count of inventory could be performed several days in advance for items that are already in sealed containers and not needed in production.
+To save time on the day of the physical inventory, you can perform a pre-count of inventory several days in advance for items already in sealed containers and not needed in production.
+Additionally, it’s crucial to maintain constant communication with your auditors throughout the entire process to ensure that it is arranged if they need to be on-site for their own counts.

 Taking the Physical Inventory Count

-It is important at this point that all facility activities are frozen, and any receipt of goods must be segregated to not be included in the count.
-All movement of inventory should be on hold and, if a certain production area needs to be started, it is communicated in the plan to all employees.
-A two-person count team is recommended as one employee will count the inventory and the other record the count tag.
+At the time of the physical inventory count, it is essential to freeze all facility activities, and any goods received must be segregated and not included in the count.
+All movement of inventory should be put on hold, and if a particular production area needs to be started, it should be communicated in the plan to all employees.
+A two-person count team is recommended, where one employee counts the inventory and the other records the count tag.
 Inventory tags should be placed on the items counted to avoid duplication.
 To improve accountability, we recommend a recount of samples in each section by a supervisor.

 The Results

-Once the physical inventory is complete, it is important for variances to be identified and potentially recounted.
-A walkthrough of the facility must be performed by a supervisor to ensure all areas have been counted.
-The inventory clerk should ensure all tags have been accounted for.
-This is the time to identify, write off and dispose of any unwanted inventory that is tying up warehouse space.
-Utilize your year-end physical inventory results to help you understand your business and potential areas of weakness.
-Dannible & McKee, LLP can work with your company to help you improve and streamline your inventory process and to identify areas to improve efficiencies.
+Once the physical inventory is complete, it is important to identify any discrepancies and recount if necessary.
+A walkthrough of the facility must be performed by a supervisor to ensure all areas have been counted, while the inventory clerk should verify that all tags have been accounted for.
+This is also the time to identify, write off and dispose of any unwanted inventory that is taking up valuable warehouse space.